Topological Properties of Neumann Domains: Geometric and Spectral properties of Neumann domains

 \section{Geometric and Spectral properties of Neumann domains}

-We have discussed so far the topological structure of Neumann domains on both closed manifolds and a class of domains with Dirichlet boundary conditions.
+We have discussed so far the topological structure of Neumann domains.
 We proceed by pointing out a connection between the aforementioned results and geometric and spectral properties of Neumann domains.